jimbobbennett/smart-garden-ornaments/README.md

   * Add rules to get alerts when a sensor value is in a given range

 All the code you need for the Pi and micro:bit is all in the [`code`](./code/) folder.
 Each step will include full instructions on the code you need, including code listings and the micro:bit code both as JavaScript code that can be pasted into MakeCode and pictures of the blocks that you can create yourself.

+As new concepts are covered (such as setting up IoT Central, or using new blocks in MakeCode), full descriptions are given with detailed pictures.
+The next time the same concept is covered, there will be less pictures and description.

 ## Contributing to this project